 When America had pioneers and gunslingers, Australia had bushrangers.
 Ned Kelly, leader of the Kelly Gang, ran amok in a thick armor made of iron.
 After constantly evading arrest, he met his end right here at the Melbourne Gaol.
 Explore the story of Ned, including his jail cell, along with ‘death masks’ created from executed criminals.

-For a guided experience of the Melbourne Gaol, click here.
+For a guided experience of the Melbourne Gaol, take a look at the tours on GetYourGuide.

 Ride the Puffing Billy